Nokia wins Chinese approval for Microsoft deal

 HELSINKI Nokia has won approval from Chinese competition authorities to sell its mobile phone business to Microsoft Corp without having to change its main technology patent practices, it said on Tuesday.

-The Finnish company agreed in September to sell its flagship business to Microsoft in a 5.4 billion euro (4.4 billion pounds) deal.
+The Finnish company agreed in September to sell its flagship business to Microsoft in a 5.4 billion euro ($7.4 billion) deal.
 However, it kept its patent portfolio, viewed by analysts as a promising source of future growth.

 Nokia's announcement on Tuesday sent its shares up 3.1 percent to 5.49 euros as investors had feared Chinese regulators could demand tough future conditions for Nokia's patents business.